Circles of Caring Adult Day Health is a unique day-use program that provides a safe, caring, and nurturing atmosphere for adults and elders.

 Now, clients living in and around the community of Moscow are being brought to the Adult Day Health Center on the Circles of Caring van -- just as clients from Pullman were previously transported to the Adult Day Services Center before the move.

 A Day in the Life of a Client

-A typical day at the Circles of Caring Adult Day Services center follows the routine originally established by the Gritman Adult Day Health program.
+A typical day at the Circles of Caring Adult Day Health center follows the routine originally established by the Gritman Adult Day Health program.
 Underlying all the activity at the Adult Day Health program is the dignity and respect our staff and volunteers show to each participant.

 Participants’ days begin when they are met outside the center at their car or at the transportation van.
 Each participant is welcomed and escorted into the facility.
 Once inside, participants don their photo ID name badges and choose a social, exercise, or work activity if they are able.

 A variety of activities individualized to each participant are available on a daily basis, based on the specific abilities of each participant.
 They include a mix of cognitive and physical activities designed to help participants improve, maintain, or slow progression of disease processes.
 The goal of every activity is to provide success for each person.

 Mealtime and snack times are very social.
 Some of our participants help with setting and clearing tables after lunch.
 Afternoon snacks are served at 2 p.m., and birthdays and holidays are routinely celebrated.